Blue Line (Bangkok): Fares

+Incidents

+Train collision

 On 17 January 2005, just after 09:15, an empty train returning to the depot collided with a peak-hour train filled with passengers at the Thailand Cultural Centre station.
 Around 100-262 people, depending on the news source, were injured.
 Most of whom sustained only minor injuries, and the entire Metro network was shut down for two weeks.
 On 31 January 2005, then prime minister Thaksin Shinawatra rode the metro to increase public confidence in the system.

 After initial investigations, it was found that the empty train had run into problems shortly before the accident, grinding to a halt on a curve leading to the depot.
 The driver applied its brake and was waiting to be towed to the depot close to Thailand Cultural Centre station.
 A rescue train was attempting to connect to the stalled train when the driver was told to release the brake while coupling had not yet been successful.
 It was then that the empty train began to roll backwards at a speed of ten meters per second, before smashing into the other train, which was carrying passengers.
 Therefore, it was believed that the incident was caused by negligence due to insufficient training of operation staff.
 This accident also resulted in two damaged trains with heavily damaged areas limited to the two leading cars.
 The colliding speed was suspected to be about 60 km/h due to the appearance of damaged areas.
 However, one train, which was rebuilt from the repair of the minor-damaged cars, was already fitted for operation at the end of 2006 and the remaining one was still under heavy repair until mid of 2007; it was released into service in October 2007.
 The cost resulting from the accident might be a much higher figure than BEM quoted, and it was expected to be at least 400 million baht, which was totally insured by a local insurance company.

 The line resumed full operations on 1 February 2005.
 Passenger numbers soon rose back to pre-crash levels, partly due to a temporary promotional fare scheme which allowed passengers to travel any distance on the MRT for only ten baht.